Seth Rogen and Evan Goldberg’s weed brand, Houseplant, is ready to light up America

 Now Rogen and his long-time creative and filmmaking partner Evan Goldberg are taking a step into their own weed-infused future by officially launching their cannabis brand, Houseplant, in the United States.
 The company’s weed products will initially only be available direct-to-consumer in California, through the brand’s website.
 However, its House Goods line of products—including tabletop lighters and ashtray designs—may be its secret weapon in brand building.

-“House Goods is our path to be able to build a relationship with people nationwide right from the start,” says CEO Michael Mohr.
+“House Goods is our path to be able to build a relationship with people nationwide right from the start,” says CEO and co-founder Michael Mohr.
 “The legal patchwork from state to state and federally makes it very challenging to scale a cannabis business in the U.S. right away.”

 Just like its two Hollywood cofounders, Houseplant got its start north of the border, launching in Canada in 2019 as a subsidiary brand of Canopy Growth, with cannabis products that include dried flowers, prerolled joints, soft-gel capsules, and two flavors of carbonated drinks.
 As of today, out of necessity, the brand is maintaining separate social media for Canada and the United States.